IBM-Bluemix-Docs/certificate-manager/rest-api.md

   </tr>
   <tr>
     <td> <code>certificateId</code> </td>
-    <td>  You can find your certificate ID by using one of the following choices: <ul><li> In the Manage tab of the service, view the certificate information by selecting it in the Certificates table. <li> Via API: [list your available certificates](/docs/services/certificate-manager/rest-api.html#list-certificates).</ul> </td>
+    <td> The [Cloud Resource Name (CRN)-based certificate ID](/docs/overview/crn.html#format) that is assigned to your certificate after it is imported.
+You can find your certificate ID by using one of the following choices: <ul><li> In the Manage tab of the service, view the certificate information by selecting it in the Certificates table. <li> Via API: [list your available certificates](/docs/services/certificate-manager/rest-api.html#list-certificates).</ul> </td>
   </tr>
   <tr>
     <td> <code> instanceId </code> </td>